The general guideline for authors

 (11,5pts TNR; space 1.125)

-This part includes three major points, i.e., representative or selected research data which support main findings, research findings, and the discussion or a dept-analysis of the findings.
+This part includes three major points, i.e., representative or selected research data which support the findings, research findings, and the discussion or a dept-analysis of the findings.
 For example, if the research was about students’ problem solving of non-routine mathematics tasks then the authors should present selected data on students’ work, explain the findings drawn from the presented data, and following by a thorough analysis of the findings.
 Some questions to help to make the analysis are: Why are that the findings?
 How do the findings solve the identified research problems or answer the proposed research questions?
 How do the findings relate to prior studies or the body of knowledge?
 How do the findings imply mathematics teaching and learning theoretically or empirically?
 The discussion or analysis of the findings is not enough to just state that it relates to prior studies.
 This part ends with suggestions for further research.

 D. Conclusion ← 12pts, TNR bold